Pharkie/scribe/README.md

 # Project Scribe

+## 🛠️ This fork by Pharkie

+This fork includes the following changes on top of the original repo:

+- **ESP32-C3 support** - Changed from the from ESP8266 D1 Mini to ESP32-C3 with
+  GPIO20/21 pins (and hardware serial not software)
+- **Configuration centralization** - All settings e.g. wifi password moved to `src/config.h`, where they can be kept out of the Git repo (.gitignore)
+- **mDNS integration** - Device accessible at http://scribe.local, not just IP
+- **Automatic timezone handling** - timezone handling inc daylight savings via ezTime library, and improved date handling elsewhere
+- **Enhanced robustness** - WiFi reconnection, watchdog timer, status monitoring
+- **Improved UI** - 'New Receipt' button, better text wrapping algorithm

+I've modified the below to reflect these changes, and it's now a mix of the original and my changes.

+All credit to UrbanCircles for the original concept, 3D model and original code.
+Have fun, makers!

+---

 Simple, reliable, distraction free writer to nudge you towards a better life story - by surfacing your receipts, one day at a time.